 The bees, butterflies, and hummingbirds you can observe in the Garden are just some of the world’s 200,000 species of pollinators.
 Discover how insects, birds, bats, and wind are essential in the life cycles of many plants and crops.

 Can plants really travel?
 Marvel at botanical fruit and seed adaptations, such as slingshots, parachutes, hitchhikers, helicopters and other mechanisms, that propel plant seeds around the Garden.

 Extreme Environments: Rainforests to Deserts (Year-round; Best rainy winter month option)

 How have plants adapted to environments with extreme amounts of sunlight or water?
 Explore the plant communities of three unique glass houses: the Arid House, with one of the largest collections of cacti and succulents in the country; the Orchid, Fern and Carnivorous Plant House; and the Tropical House, where you feel as though you’re in a rainforest.
 The experience includes some plant favorites such as chocolate, cinnamon, coffee, and vanilla.
 This is a mostly indoor tour.

-Food, Clothing, Shelter: People Using Plants (Includes exhibit in March.)
+Ethnobotany: People Using Plants Around the World (Includes exhibit in March.)

 Patterns in Nature: Math in the Garden

 Look closely at nature – trees, leaves, cones, cacti, ferns, flowers, honeycomb, and more.
 Discover geometric shapes, angles, symmetry, and patterns, even fractals and Fibonacci numbers!
 Learn how nature’s mathematical designs and patterns are adaptations helping plants to survive.